 This easy Zero Point Apple Sauce can be made in an Instant Pot or on the stove top, which ever way you prefer!

-It can be easily made in an Instant Pot or pressure cooker but it is also simple to make on a stove, if you prefer.
+It can be easily made in an Instant Pot or pressure cooker but it is also simple to make on a stove.

 I'm a great fan of my Instant Pot and use it a lot, especially in the winter to make warming stews and soups and hearty slow cooked meals.